Ainges/BA/README.md

 # Getting Started

-**You have to disable CORS in your Browser to run this application locally, otherwise the FE will not function proberbly**
+**You have to disable CORS in your Browser to run this application locally, otherwise the FE will not function probably**